-AACSB: Knowledge Application

-Accessibility: Keyboard Navigation

-Blooms: Apply

-Difficulty: 3 Hara

-- 79. Zara is a women's clothing retailer headquartered in Spain, with stores located in many countries.
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-07 Describe how firms grow their business.
+Topic: Developing a Competitive Strategy Feedback: A diversification strategy introduces a new product or service to a market segment that currently is not served.
+79. Zara is a women's clothing retailer headquartered in Spain, with stores located in many countries.
 Zara has developed a "quick response" system that allows store merchandise to be adjusted rapidly to fit changing customer preferences.
 Every aspect of Zara's operation is optimized for this system, making it difficult for competitors like The Gap to duplicate.
-Zara has established

-- A. customer loyalty.
+Zara has established A. customer loyalty.

-- B. locational excellence.
+B. locational excellence.

-- C. a diversification growth strategy.
+C. a diversification growth strategy.

-- D. a sustainable competitive advantage.
+D. a sustainable competitive advantage.

-- E. a related diversification opportunity.
+E. a related diversification opportunity.

-Zara has established an advantage that is difficult to copy-this is a sustainable competitive advantage.

-- 80. Fourteenth National Bank prides itself on offering better service than any of its competitors.
-If this is accurate, and if customers recognize and value Fourteenth National's superior service, the bank creates and delivers value through

-- A. promotional excellence.
+AACSB: Knowledge Application Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 3 Hard Learning Objective: 02-01 Define a marketing strategy.
+Topic: Developing a Competitive Strategy Feedback: Zara has established an advantage that is difficult to copy-this is a sustainable competitive advantage.
+80. Fourteenth National Bank prides itself on offering better service than any of its competitors.
+If this is accurate, and if customers recognize and value Fourteenth National's superior service, the bank creates and delivers value through A. promotional excellence.

-- B. product excellence.
+B. product excellence.

-- C. operational excellence.
+C. operational excellence.

-- D. global excellence.
+D. global excellence.

-- E. customer excellence.
+E. customer excellence.